Museum of Images of the Unconscious: Foundation

-On May 20, 1952, the Museum of Images of the Unconscious was inaugurated by the then director of the center, the neurologist Paulo Elejade.
+On May 20, 1952, the Museum of Images from the Unconscious was inaugurated by the then director of the center, the neurologist Paulo Elejade.
 The museum was founded with the purpose of preserving the works produced in the ateliers, which served as a basis for a better understanding of the patients.
 Through this museum, Nise da Silveira managed to take the discussions of the mental health field.
 The main one was in Zürich, Switzerland, in 1957, during the II World Congress of Psychiatry, which counted with the presence of Carl Gustav Jung.
 Besides this exhibition, there were hundreds of others in Brazilian cities and abroad.

 It was a "Living Museum", because, besides the works produced, it also housed the creators, since there was a studio inside the museum.
 The debate between critics Mário Pedrosa and Quirino Campofiorito gave visibility to the museum.
 Pedrosa called the art produced in the museum "Arte Virgem" and Campofiorito "primitive art".
 However, both agreed with the relationship between art and mental health.

 The Museum's collection includes works by Adelina Gomes (1916–1984), Carlos Pertuis (1916–1977), Fernando Diniz (1918–1999), Emygdio de Barros (1895–1986) and Octávio Inácio, among others.

 Due to their artistic and scientific value, eight individual collections, a collection of six authors and another 53,133 works were listed by IPHAN.

-In 2015, the Museum of Images of the Unconscious had around 360,000 works, 127,000 of which were listed by the National Historical and Artistic Heritage Institute.
+In 2015, the Museum of Images from the Unconscious had around 360,000 works, 127,000 of which were listed by the National Historical and Artistic Heritage Institute.
 Today, the Museum is directed by Luiz Carlos Mello, who worked side by side with the psychiatrist for 26 years.
 Luiz Carlos is also the author of the book Nise da Silveira: Paths of a Rebellious Psychiatrist.